tylermumford/tylermumford.com/content/post/considering-web-analytics.md

 Description = "Thinking out loud about StatCounter and web analytics."
 +++

+_Update: I have added GoatCounter analytics to the site.
+See the "fine print" section on the homepage._

 I have a bit of a dilemma.
 On one hand, I dislike detailed tracking on the web; I think it's intrusive and dumb.
 And I don't need it for my sites, anyway.
 I'm not growing businesses.

 But I also really like external validation, so I want to have some way of knowing when people check out my websites.
 So I'm trying to find a way to balance these two things.